oracle-livelabs/em-omc/enterprise-manager/emcc/em-devops-patching/em-devops-patching.md

     ![](../em-devops-patching/images/ansible-get-request-status.png " ")

+    Re-execute the "get_pdb_status" YAML until you see that the PDB was successfully created.
+STATUS should be set as RUNNING.

 5. Go back to the Oracle Enterprise Manager web console and logout from the "SYSMAN" account.
-After this login using "CYRUS".
+After this, login using "CYRUS" user.
     Cyrus is a user that has access and all the required privileges to use the DBaaS "Self Service Portal".

     ```